Advertisement

-Your professional LinkedIn headline defines who you are and what you can do for an organization.
-It appears just below your name as well as on every communication you send.
-LinkedIn doesn’t call this section job title, yet many people make the mistake of simply stating their role, such as sales executive or VP of Finance.
+It’s the first thing someone reads when your profile shows up on a search results page.
+It defines who you are and what you can do for an organization.
+That’s why LinkedIn doesn’t simply call this section job title, yet many people make the mistake of stating their role, such as sales executive or VP of Finance.

-When you first sign up to LinkedIn, it puts your job title in the headline area.
+When you first sign up to LinkedIn or add a new position, it automatically puts your job title in the headline area.
 You need to edit this along with the rest of your profile.

 In your LinkedIn professional headline, you have 120 characters to really communicate your identity — what you do, who you are, and what your level of motivation is.
 This spot is also your chance to show a hiring manager that you understand the needs of her business.
 What can you do to help her company?